Christiaan Lindemans: Russian syndicate

 In April 1946, Lindemans' wife visited the Soviet Embassy in Rotterdam, at least on three occasions.
 The British intelligence service took the matter seriously and intervened with the help of one of their agents inside Scheveningen Prison to get through to Lindemans, in exchange for his wife's safety, he agreed to share information on a Russian organisation that had ties with senior members of France, Germany and the Netherlands Armed forces and civilian administrations.
 This organisation is said to be all over the Netherlands and actively trying to absorb all Dutchmen who served in the SS during the war, had taken into custody German engineers who had worked on the German atomic project and exfiltrated them to the Soviet Union, the same group had now spread to Persia, possibly threatening British interests.
 The British intelligence service cross-checked Lindemans' report and found it to be very accurate.

 The same mysterious organisation might have been involved in Verloop breaking out of Scheveningen Prison (1946).
 According to his British personal file, classified 'Red', Verloop was regarded by the British intelligence service as one of the most dangerous German spies to have worked in the Netherlands.
 He was last seen in 1949, reappearing decades later, although Lindemans was believed to have known where Verloop was hiding.
 Verloop's name was on the official list of German agents kept by Admiral Wilhelm Canaris in his office in Berlin.

-During the 1980s, Verloop was interviewed by French historian, Michel Rousseau about two SOE networks in the north of France, the Garrow-Pat O'Leary network and the Farmer network.
+During the 1980s, Verloop was interviewed by French historian, Michel Rousseau about two SOE networks in the north of France, the Garrow-Pat O'Leary network and the Farmer network of Michael Trotobas.
 The article was printed in the French quarterly publication Revue d'histoire de la Deuxième Guerre mondiale et des conflits contemporains in 1984.
 He was also interviewed by American journalist, Brendan M. Murphy, for his projected book on British spy turned traitor Harold Cole, published in 1987.

 In January 1944, posing as patriots, Verloop and fellow Abwehr agent, Antonie Damen, raised suspicion in the mind of one member of the Belgian resistance movement, Mrs Lambot of 15, rue d'Alliance, Brussels.
 Lambot lodged that Verloop and Damen, were suspected to be working for the Russian intelligence service.
 Damen's capture by Allied forces resulted in Verloop's capture as well.